 Orange Park is a somewhat small town located in the state of Florida.
 With a population of 8,702 people and 12 constituent neighborhoods, Orange Park is the 216th largest community in Florida.

-Unlike some towns, Orange Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orange Park are a mix of both white- and blue-collar jobs.
-Overall, Orange Park is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Orange Park who work in office and administrative support (16.73%), sales jobs (13.60%), and management occupations (11.45%).
+Orange Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Orange Park is a town of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Orange Park who work in office and administrative support (13.88%), sales jobs (11.99%), and management occupations (9.99%).

 As is often the case in a small town, Orange Park doesn't have a public transportation system that people use for their commute.

-The population of Orange Park overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Orange Park, 22.13% have at least a bachelor's degree.
+The education level of Orange Park citizens is a little higher than the average for US cities and towns: 22.19% of adults in Orange Park have at least a bachelor's degree.

 Orange Park is a very ethnically-diverse town.
 The people who call Orange Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orange Park residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Orange Park include Irish, English, French , and Italian.